Silt Screen to Prevent Contamination

 Another land-based option is the staked turbidity barrier.
 A staked turbidity barrier is similar to the silt fence except it is impermeable.
 The runoff is directed completely away from the stream.
 This will only work if you have a designated location to send your contaminated water.

 See more information on the Staked Turbidity Barrier.

 The water-based silt screen, called a turbidity curtain, is placed in the water to control suspended particles in the water and prevent them from spreading.
 Any contaminants from your project would settle and stay in the designated area.

 For more information about the two types of silt screens, visit our Silt Screen for Erosion Control page.

 Natural Filtration with Coir

 Coconut coir fiber products are another effective and economical option.
-Made from 100% biodegradable coconut coir fiber, you could use coir logs, coir blocks, or coir silt checks to prevent silt from contaminating the stream.
+Made from 100% biodegradable coconut coir fiber, you could use coir logs to prevent silt from contaminating the stream.
 The coir products line the stream, stopping any pollutants from entering.

 Check out our different coir products:

 To read more about coir, visit our Top 6 Uses for Coir Erosion Control Supplies blog post.